 Unfortunately, despite the hospital rule being in effect for over two years, many Minnesota hospitals still don't fully comply and those that do take advantage of loopholes to avoid being fully transparent.
 Drug manufacturers and pharmaceutical benefit managers have also been successful at delaying drug pricing disclosure under the health plan rule.

-There are several additional steps Minnesota lawmakers can take to strengthen these federal price transparency rules which will be far more effective at lowering the overall cost of health care in Minnesota.
+There are several additional steps Minnesota lawmakers can take to strengthen these federal price transparency rules.
 The first step is to simply empower the state to enforce the federal rules.
-Last week American Experiment updated a policy brief that outlines several other steps to increase hospital price transparency.7
+Last month American Experiment updated a policy brief that outlines several other steps to increase hospital price transparency.7